Quite a show: Zags stay undefeated with 85-66 win over USC

 - Oops!Something went wrong.Please try again later.

+For the 30th straight time this season, Gonzaga answered that question with a resounding ''No.''

-INDIANAPOLIS (AP) — Gonzaga got on a roll and put on a show Tuesday night, moving to 30-0 on the season and cruising into the Final Four with an 85-66 beatdown of previously rolling Southern California.
+The Bulldogs got on a roll and put on a show, cruising into the Final Four with an 85-66 beatdown of a Southern California team that was nowhere near ready for what it ran into Tuesday night.

 Timme did whatever he wanted against the nation's fourth-ranked defense - a team that won its first three tournament games by an average of 21 points - as did pretty much everyone else in a white uniform.

 Jared Suggs finished with 18 points, 10 rebounds and eight assists.
-All-American Corey Kispert had 18 points and eight boards on an “off” night — only 6 for 19 from the floor.
-Gonzaga only shot 44% in the second half and “only” 50% for the game.
+All-American Corey Kispert had 18 points and eight boards on an ''off'' night - only 6 for 19 from the floor.
+Gonzaga shot 44% in the second half and ''only'' 50% for the game.
 That was five under its nation-leading average, but it didn't matter much.

+''We just tried to stay moving,'' Suggs said about attacking the USC zone, which had been shutting down teams all month in Indy. ''We didn't let the ball get too sticky.
+We kept moving, flashing into the high post.
+It was a lot for them to deal with - good cuts off the baseline, vertical cuts off the wings.''

 Blowouts are supposed to be boring, but this had the feel of a Globetrotters game at times, filled with fancy bounce passes through traffic, reverse layups, a swooping power dunk from Joel Ayayi (nine points) and the occasional post-basket flex from the 6-foot-10 Timme.